-The Coordinator for Prevention and Advocacy, located within the Center for Prevention and Education (CPE), is a great place to start when you need more information.
-The coordinator can offer information about your rights and options for services both on and off campus.
+The Director, located within the Center for Prevention and Education (CPE), is a great place to start when you need more information.
+The director can offer information about your rights and options for services both on and off campus.
 They will provide support as you decide your next step.
-At your direction, the coordinator can connect you with services with law enforcement, medical professionals, or the Title IX Coordinator.
-The coordinator is a responsible employee which results in a report/communication to the Title IX Coordinator about any disclosures.
-To schedule a meeting with Marissa Miller, please call (540-654-1193) or email (firstname.lastname@example.org).
+At your direction, the director can connect you with services with law enforcement, medical professionals, or the Title IX Coordinator.
+The director is a responsible employee, which results in a report/communication to the Title IX Coordinator about any disclosures.
+To schedule a meeting with Marissa Miller, please call (540-654-1193) or email (email@example.com).

 Please note that these are University of Mary Washington specific definitions.
 Criminal definitions may vary by state.
 If you are unsure, please contact the police, Victim Witness, Empowerhouse, or RCASA.